 I do love to drink this tea, but I made this Matcha Sesame Cheesecake so that I could experiment with using some matcha in a recipe.

 Matcha green tea is a very trendy drink right now, and for lots of reasons.
-The pure, green powder has high levels of antioxidants and flavenoids, and many studies have documented the health benefits of green tea.
-By steeping the tea, you are drinking the tea infused water, which is wonderful and gives you all of those antioxidants and flaveniods.
+Many studies have documented the health benefits of green tea.
+The pure, green powder has high levels of antioxidants and flavenoids.
+By steeping the tea, you are drinking the tea infused water, which is great and gives you all of those antioxidants and flaveniods.
 In small doses.
-When you drink matcha, you are drinking the actual tea, leaves and all, in a powdered form which is very minimally processed and not exposed to heat, so it stands to reason that this would multiply the health benefits even further.
+When you drink matcha, you are drinking the actual tea, leaves and all.
+This powdered form is very minimally processed and not exposed to heat.
+So it stands to reason that this would multiply the health benefits even further.

-This matcha sesame cheesecake is not too sweet, which was my intention, but if you like a sweeter dessert, you can increase the sugar.
+This cheesecake is not too sweet, which was my intention.
+But if you like a sweeter dessert, you can increase the sugar.
 I topped the cheesecake with kiwi slices because they echo the colour and black sesame seeds in the cheesecake, and the kiwi also really complements the flavours of green tea and sesame.
-I didn’t realize that my kiwis were the golden fleshed ones until I sliced them.
-I do think that the green ones would have looked better for a photo, but these golden kiwi beauties worked out just fine.
+I didn't realize that my kiwis were the golden fleshed ones until I sliced them.
+Green ones would have looked better for my photos, but these golden kiwi beauties worked out just fine.
 Toasting the sesame seeds brings out the oils in the seeds, enriching the sesame flavour.

 Makes 1 9″ cheese cake.